AETC in Idaho

 HIV/AIDS in Idaho

 In Idaho, males are diagnosed with HIV/AIDS at a significantly higher rate each year than females.
-From 2000-2007, the ratio for HIV cases was approximately 81% male and 19% female, and for AIDS cases, the ratio was approximately 88% male and 12% female.
-MSM continues to be the most reported mode of exposure, followed by heterosexual contact and injection drug use.
-Health District Number 4 (which includes Boise, Idaho's capital and largest city), has reported the highest number of HIV/AIDS cases in the state (44%).
+Males account for 83% of cumulative HIV cases and 75% of cumulative AIDS in Idaho.
+MSM continues to be the most reported mode of exposure, followed by high-risk heterosexual contact and injection drug use.
+Health District Number 4 (which includes Boise, Idaho's capital and largest city), has reported the highest number of HIV/AIDS cases in the state (42%).